-The HyperSpectral Imager for Climate Science (HySICS) Instrument Incubator Project consists of two scientific balloon launches carrying a spectrometer capable of measuring outgoing Earth-reflected radiation with unprecedented accuracy relative to the incident sunlight.
-Carried in a LASP-built gondola, the first experiment flew successfully on a high altitude balloon along with the NASA Wallops Flight Facility Wallops Arc Second Pointer in September 2013; the second flight is planned for the fall of 2014.
+The HyperSpectral Imager for Climate Science (HySICS) Instrument Incubator Project consisted of two scientific balloon launches carrying a spectrometer capable of measuring outgoing Earth-reflected radiation with unprecedented accuracy relative to the incident sunlight.
+Carried in a LASP-built gondola, the two experiments flew successfully on high altitude balloons along with NASA Wallops Flight Facility Wallops Arc Second Pointers in September 2013 and August 2014.

 The intent of HySICS is to demonstrate radiometric accuracies better than 0.2% in the shortwave spectral region (350 – 2,300 nm) at resolutions <8 nm, as identified by the 2007 NRC’s Decadal Survey “Earth Science and Applications from Space” as necessary for Earth climate science.
 The instrument images scenes onto a single focal plane array which covers this solar and near infrared spectral region containing most of the Sun’s emitted energy.
 Using a single array allows HySICS to be smaller and lighter than other spatial/spectral imager designs, enabling cost, mass, volume, and power savings for space-based Earth Observing missions.

-During its second flight in September 2014, HySICS should acquire the most accurate space-borne radiance measurements ever made of Earth.
-As a side benefit, HySICS observations of the Moon should improve radiance measurements of this source commonly used for on-orbit calibrations of other instruments.
+During the second HySICS flight, the team was able to collect high-quality radiance measurements throughout the nearly nine-hour flight, in an effort to acquire the most accurate space-borne radiance measurements ever made of Earth.
+As a side benefit, HySICS observations of the Moon taken during this flight will allow researchers to improve radiance measurements of this source commonly used for on-orbit calibrations of other instruments.

-The data HySICS collected on the engineering flight and will collect on the upcoming flight help demonstrate the ability to achieve the radiometric accuracy levels needed for climate science using the Sun as an on-orbit radiometric reference.
+The data HySICS collected will help demonstrate the ability to achieve the radiometric accuracy levels needed for climate science using the Sun as an on-orbit radiometric reference.

 - The HySICS instrument and electronics